SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 1.md

 2. Broker sells stock.
 Deposits proceeds and margin into margin account
    - Not allowed to withdraw the proceeds until you 'cover.'
 3. Covering or closing out the position:
-   - Buy the stock
-   - Return the stock title back to the party from which it was borrowed

-## E. Presentation Questions

 **Q1.** Breadtalk, a <u>small cap</u> stock, is currently trading at `$1.32`.
 It is expected to increase by `5%` tomorrow.
 OCBC, a <u>large cap</u>stock, is currently trading at `$9.50`.
 It is expected to fall by `5%` tomorrow.
 Both stocks are in the Straits Times Index (STI).